laytya/Lazyspell/Readme.md

 Using:

-In Luna Unit Frames there are two options: clickcasting or Mausover.
+In Luna Unit Frames there are two options: clickcasting or mouseover.
 - Clickcasting.
 Make bind 1 rank of the desired spell on the selected mouse button.
-- Mausover.
-Make a macro like /lunamo Healing Wave (Rank 1).
+- Mouseover.
+Make a macro like **/lunamo Healing Wave (Rank 1)**.
 Bind macro to the button, move the cursor to the frame of the player and press the button.

 Any other addon frame + Clique:

 For mouseover functionality need addon Classic Mouseover.

 - Сlique: just open the Clique window and click the desired mouse button or its combination on 1 rank of the desired heal spell.
-- For the mouseover - make the macro /cmcast Healing Wave (Rank 1)
+- For the mouseover - make the macro **/cmcast Healing Wave (Rank 1)**

 Options:

 *Overheal Ratio* - Regulates nedoheal-overheal.
-To avoid overheal or to heal less ranks, use values ​​less than 1.
+To avoid overheal or to heal less ranks, use values less than 1.

 *Max spell ranks* - The option is responsible for ensuring that the healer does not go out of mana in the raid on long battles.
 We put the maximum rank of spells that you can afford.